 This tour would be perfect for someone who wants to see as much marine life as possible because you’ll spend most of your day in the water.
 It lasts around 8 hours.

-On this 4 hour tour, you’ll sail out into the water enjoying the scenery then make several stops at top snorkeling locations including Leeward Reef.
+On this 4 hour tour, you’ll sail out into the water to enjoy the scenery then make several stops at some of the top snorkeling locations including Leeward Reef.

 This tour is perfect for those who only want to do a half-day tour but still want to see plenty of marine life.